microsoft/FluidFramework/server/routerlicious/README.md

 # Routerlicious

-Routerlicious handles the receiving of delta operations and is responsible for the ordering and assignment of a sequence number to them.
+Routerlicious is the server side component handling the receiving of delta operations and is responsible for the ordering and assignment of a sequence number to them.
 Once assigned it is also responsible for notifying connected clients of a new sequence number.